jamiemccarthy/unreliable/README.md

 If all your ActiveRecord ordering is already unambiguous, congratulations! `unreliable` will have no effect.

-But sometimes we think we specified an unambiguous order, but didn't.
-Maybe we ordered on timestamps, which are usually unique but sometimes not.
-And the test suite will stay silent as long as our database just happens to return the same order.
+But sometimes... we think we specified an unambiguous order, but we didn't.
+For example, maybe we ordered on timestamps, which are usually unique but sometimes not.

+The test suite will stay silent about that, as long as our database just happens to return the same order.
+That silence is a problem.

-If ambiguous ordering is fine for your app's purposes, but your tests rely on a specific order, that's a bug in your tests.
+If ambiguous ordering is fine for your app's purposes, but your tests rely on a specific order, that's a **bug in your tests**.
 Your tests are incorrectly failing -- rarely -- which can be confusing and annoying.

-Or, if your Rails code relies on that accidental ordering, that's a bug in your app.
+Or, if your Rails code relies on that accidental ordering, that's a **bug in your app**.
 Your tests are passing when they should be failing.

 In both cases, `unreliable` exposes the problem by making those tests fail most of the time.

 ## Fixing the new failures

 When `unreliable` turns up a new test failure, you fix it in one of two ways.

+Either:

-Either relax your test so it stops relying on order, or tighten up your app to specify order rigorously.
-(In my company's app, it was about 50/50.)
+ * relax your test so it stops relying on order,
+ * or tighten up your app to specify order rigorously.

+In my company's app, it was about 50/50.

 ### Relax a test